elida1412/elida1412/README.md

 ## Hello!
 I'm Elida Domínguez, Planification and control ENSA.
 Experienced Electrical Engineering Specialist with a demonstrated history of working in the oil & energy industry.
 Skilled in AutoCAD, C++, SAP ERP, Maximo and Leadership.
 Strong operations professional with Bachelor's degree in system electric and automation and additional Bachelor's degree focused in Ingeniería Mecatrónica from Universidad Latina de Panamá.

-### Donde me puedes encontrar
+### Where can you find me
+Here are some ideas to get you started:
 _Personal_
 * :star::blush: Red de trabajo **[Linkedin](https://www.linkedin.com/in/elida-dom%C3%ADnguez-057965181/)** :v:
-Here are some ideas to get you started:

 <!--
 **elida1412/elida1412** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.